CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive with a clear niche: Terraform drift detection specifically.
-The combination of 'Terraform state', 'drift detection', and 'unmanaged resources' creates a unique fingerprint unlikely to conflict with general Terraform or cloud management skills.
+The combination of 'Terraform state', 'drift detection', and 'unmanaged resources' creates a unique profile unlikely to conflict with general Terraform or cloud management skills.

 3 / 3